Motion interpolation (computer graphics)

-Motion interpolation is a programming technique in data-driven character animation that creates transitions between example motions and extrapolates new motions.
+Motion interpolation is a programming technique in data-driven character animation that creates transitions between example motions and interpolates new motions.

 Example motions are often created through keyframing or motion capture.
-However, keyframing is labor-intensive and lacks varieties of motion, and both processes result in motions that are time-consuming to alter.
+However, keyframing is labor-intensive and lacks variety of motion, and both processes result in motions that are time-consuming to alter.

 Motion interpolation provides a much faster alternative to creating new motions through the same means.

 Implementation

 Formerly, a popular method of simulating a character's movement involved storing a variety of motions and choosing the most appropriate one during run-time.

 Unfortunately, storage limitations resulted in repetitive or imperfect results.

 Instead, with some additional computation, new, desired motions can be created by interpolating preexisting, similar motions.

 Using interpolation, motions can be generated in real time while preserving the realistic qualities of the example motions.

 Simulated figure

 The simulated figure that is manipulated to show the motion is represented as a hierarchical connection of rigid links by joints.

 The root of the hierarchy has six degrees of freedom: three degrees for the figure's position and three degrees for the figure's rotation.

 This representation is sufficient, because knowing only the degrees for each joint and the root, the figure can be rendered at any time.